NutritionNest app screens

 Competitive analysis of 4 direct competitors lacking in assistance and unique approach which helped guide our app's concept and vision.
 I found that there's a lack of assistance when users search for nutritional themed questions.
 These apps may seem like helpful tools, but they aren't helping much with motivation, where consistency is a battle for most people.

-I proposed 3 main feature for our MVP
+I proposed 3 main features for our MVP

 Based on our feedback from users, we learned that users struggled to stay motivated with meal logs due to the lack of personalization.
 Our proposed solution is to focus on features that consisted of customization, engagement, and AI personalization.